jeganthirumeni/FXRate-BeamPipeline/README.md

 ## Problem Statement :

-There is a given input textfile (ASCII).
-Please create an application, that makes a new file ending with -"index.txt".
-To the index write every word in a new line, in alphabetical order, that occurs in the textfile.
-After each word please display in which line in the original textfile did the word appear.
-Separate the numbers with commas.
+TODO : ADD THE Problem statement

-### Solution :
+## Solution :

-Developed a solution in Java to read the file and generate index file for the input.
+Developed a Beam Pipelin using Java to read from the file in google cloud storage, calculate the moving average through various PTransforms and save the output in Google Bigquery.

 #### Assumptions :